CactuseSecurity/firewall-orchestrator/README.md

 - Demo: https://demo.itsecorg.de (user: admin, password: fworch.1)

 ## Installation instructions
-(use latest debian or ubuntu server with ssh service running)
+use latest debian or ubuntu server with ssh service running

+this will install various software components to your system.

+It is stronly recommended to do so on a dedicated (test) system.

-1) prepare system
+1) prepare your test system

        apt install git ansible sudo
        ssh-keygen -b 4096